Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - began designing first iteration of the camera/lidar sensor mast
 - reviewed current physical design flaws and neccesary improvements
 - reveiwed methods to export point cloud data from ROS into a more managable format for end-used consumption
+- set up fusion 360 team and made accessible the previous design of the rover for design reference

 #### Timon:
 - Develop and 3D print (and improve it again) a snap on attachmet that can be used to attach all other sensors etc. to the rover.